The End (The Doors song)

 "The End" is an epic song by the American rock band the Doors.
-Lead singer Jim Morrison initially wrote the lyrics about his break up with an old girlfriend Mary Werbelow, but it evolved through months of performances at the Whisky a Go Go into a much longer song.
-The Doors recorded a nearly 12-minute version for their self-titled debut album, which was released on January 4, 1967.
+Lead singer Jim Morrison initially wrote the lyrics about his breakup with an ex-girlfriend, Mary Werbelow, but it evolved through months of performances at the Whisky a Go Go into a much longer song.
+The Doors recorded a nearly 12-minute version for their self-titled debut album, which was released on January 4, 1967 and in which it was its closing track.

 "The End" was ranked at number 336 on 2010 Rolling Stone magazine's list of The 500 Greatest Songs of All Time.
 The song's guitar solo was ranked number 93 on Guitar World's "100 Greatest Guitar Solos of All Time".